ivaan1992/Admission-Trials/README.md

-In this project I cloned a template from Figma.
+In this project I'm learning how to become in a good and professional code reviewer.

 ## Built With